Frequently Asked Questions

 Where is Parking Services located and what are the office hours?

-Parking Services is located in the West Annex, 1825 S. Johnson St. Hours of operation are 8 a.m. to 5 p.m.
+Parking Services is located in the General Services Building at 1830 Rosemont Drive.
+Hours of operation are 8 a.m. to 5 p.m.
 Monday through Friday, excluding university holidays.

 Can I park on campus without a permit?

-No. Permits are required 24 hours a day.
+No. Permits are required 24 hours a day, seven days a week.

 If I am a visitor on campus, where can I park?